AashitaK/nyt-comments/README.rst

 nyt-comments
 ******************************

 The package scraps comments posted on New York Times articles and converts the data into ``pandas`` dataframes (with an option to directly store it in ``csv`` files).
 The main function ``get_dataset`` returns two dataframes - one each for the articles and the comments that are cleaned up and preprocessed to be used as a dataset for data science/machine learning projects.
-The retrieval of the comments can be customized based on a number of parameters such as a specific timeline, a search query, etc. The function ``get_articles`` that returns only articles can be used as an API wrapper for NYT article search API to get the results processed as a ready-to-use pandas dataframe (with an option to store it in ``csv`` files).
-The above two functions ``get_dataset`` and ``get_articles`` uses NYT article search API inside and require the use of API key that can be found here.
-The third function ``get_comments`` retrieves the comments on an article given its url without the use of an API key.
+The retrieval of the comments can be customized based on a number of parameters such as a specific timeline, search queries, etc for the articles.
+The second function ``get_articles`` that returns only articles can be used as an API wrapper for NYT article search API to get the results processed as a ready-to-use pandas dataframe (with an option to store it in ``csv`` files).
+The third function ``get_comments`` retrieves the comments on an article given its url.
+This function can be used as a substitute for the comments by url option in the NYT Community API that is now deprecated and only return comments that were picked as editor's selection on account of an `_unresolved issue <https://github.com/NYTimes/public_api_specs/issues/29>`_.

 Dependencies